 Isle of Man (Gaelic)

 In the beginning, the Celts were divided into different subsects who lived on the European mainland.
-One group made their way to Ireland whilst another group settled in what is…Continue
+One group made their way to Ireland whilst another group settled in…Continue

 Word Nerd Alert!
 I am a self-professed word-aholic.
 Even in my young years, I read dictionaries for fun.
 It was no surprise then to anyone when I chose English as my major in college.
 It was also no great surprise that my two minors were Native American Studies and Celtic Studies.
 The only great curiosity was what I was going to do with all of that knowledge.